-Fuel Vents
+Fuel Vent

-There are two fuel vent fittings, one on each side of the hull.
+The fuel vent is located on the side of the hull.
 While the tank is being filled, the air displaced by the fuel escapes through the vent.
-When the tank is almost full, fuel will be ejected from the fuel vent.
+When the tank is full, fuel will be ejected from the fuel vent.

-After fueling, replace the fill caps, and wash the areas around the fuel fill plates and below the fuel vents.
-Residual fuel left on the deck and hull sides can be dangerous and will yellow the fiberglass or damage the striping.
+After fueling, replace the fill cap, and wash the areas around the fuel fill plate and below the fuel vent.
+Residual fuel left on the deck and hull sides can be dangerous, and will yellow the fiberglass or damage the striping.

-3.2 Inboard/Outboard Fuel System
+3.2 Gasoline Engine Fuel System